visit-dav/visit/src/doc/python_scripting/functions.rst

   AddPlot("Tensor", "myten")
   DrawPlots()

-  # Defining more expressions using lists of variables and definitions
+  # Define more expressions using lists of variables and definitions.
   myvars = []
   mydefs = []
   myvars.append("zero")